OneUp Components Dropper Post V2 – Review

 The cable actuator on the base of the post is a nice anodized “OneUp” green colour and there are no little springs or grub screws that can get easily lost leaving you crawling along your garage floor with a torch.

-Some nice touches like the anodized “OneUp” green on the base
+Some nice touches like the anodized “OneUp” green on the base of the dropper post.

 Photo: ©Sean Murray

 The biggest thing I noticed taking it out of the box is that although this is a 180mm dropper post, it didn’t look that long.
-I had to double check I ordered the right size.
-Luckily I had, and when checking their website I found that OneUp claim that their posts have the “shortest stack height and shortest total length of any dropper post on the market.
+I had to double-check I ordered the right size.
+Luckily I had, and when checking their website I found that OneUp claims that their posts have the “shortest stack height and shortest total length of any dropper post on the market.
 No other post can get your saddle lower” confirming my thoughts that it did look shorter than it should!

-The remote has a nice machined finish, smoothly riding on an oversized bearing, and the clamp attaching it to the bars is minimalistic and simple, but has a strong bite on the bars.
+The remote has a nice machined finish, smoothly riding on an oversized bearing, and the clamp attaching it to the bars is minimalistic and simple but has a strong bite on the bars.
 It lacks a cushy pad for your thumb but it’s comfortable enough with plenty of grip.
-As this is the V2 version, it gets the aluminium lever over the older composite lever, on the V1.
+As this is the V2 version, it gets the aluminum lever over the older composite lever, on the V1.

-I like to measure bike part fitment by the amount of beers that are consumed during the process.
-This ended up taking “half a beer” (Time can vary a lot when measured in beers, so fit parts responsibly) so fitment time was not long at all and I only have limited skills when it comes to bike mechanicy stuff.
+I like to measure bike part fitment by the number of beers that are consumed during the process.
+This ended up taking “half a beer” (Time can vary a lot when measured in beers, so fit parts responsibly) so fitment time was not long at all and I only have limited skills when it comes to bike mechanic stuff.
 If you have some skills with this kind of thing, I’d say 15-20 mins is all it would take to fit at the most.
 If not, your LBS will be able to sort it out for you.

-Fitting the cable was as simple as slotting it into the actuator at the base of the post, locking in the rubber O-ring, running the cable through the frame (this can vary considerably depending on the bike) and cutting it to length at the remote end.
+Fitting the cable was as simple as slotting it into the actuator at the base of the post, locking in the rubber O-ring, running the cable through the frame (this can vary considerably depending on the bike), and cutting it to length at the remote end.
 The cable then clamps underneath the remote – job done – finish beer.